Jerónimo Martins – Building a culture that drives growth

 Our approach

-The second phase moved into campaign concept and visual identity development.
+Next, the project moved into campaign concept and visual identity development.
 The identity needed to feel entirely synonymous with the Jerónimo Martins brand – not a sub-brand or a bolt-on – while evoking pride, pioneering spirit and belonging.
 It had to work across languages and markets, in digital and physical environments, from boardrooms to warehouses.

 The Idea: ‘What We Do Is Who We Are’